 Symptoms of psoriasis on the elbows can include:

-• patches of thick, raised skin with defined edges called plaques
+• patches of thick raised skin with defined edges called plaques

-• silvery, white, or red scaly patches
+• discolored, scaly patches

 • dry, itchy skin